 How Can I Get a Certificate of Insurance?

 The first step to getting personal trainer insurance is to determine what type of policy you need.
 The best way to do it is to evaluate the risks and decide how much coverage you need.
-Once you have this figured out, contact an experienced insurance agent to get a quote on your insurance policy.
+Once you have this figured out, contact an experienced insurance specialist to get a quote on your insurance policy.
 It’s recommended to get quotes from multiple insurance companies before making the final decision.

 Do You Cover Online Training?

 Yes, personal trainer insurance covers online training as well.
 Online trainers also face many liabilities as their in-person counterparts, especially when it comes to cyber crimes such as hacking personal accounts and sharing the credit card numbers of your clients.